 STATEMENT/BIO

 Michael Menchaca (b.
 1985) is a Xicanx, Mexican-American, Queer multidisciplinary visual artist from San Antonio, TX.
 They create artworks at the intersection of print media, painting, video sculpture, photo collage, digital animation, and new media installation.
-Their vector-based digital drawing practice blends the framework of ancient Mesoamerican Codices, European Bestiaries, Catholic Baroque imagery, Mexican devotional paintings, textile arts, and Japanese Video Games with the seductive, attention-seeking interfaces of Big Data Technologies.
-They have developed a digital lexicon of animal archetypes and narrative pattern designs, or their own digital codex, to assist in mythologizing the interwoven logic of global apartheid projects, including but not limited to: European conquest, U.S. border imperialism, natural resource extraction, data colonialism, and AI evangelism.
+Their vector-based drawing practice blends the framework of ancient Mesoamerican Codices, European Bestiaries, Catholic Baroque imagery, Mexican devotional paintings, textile arts, and Japanese Video Games with the seductive, attention-seeking interfaces of Big Data Technologies.
+They have developed a digital lexicon of animal archetypes and narrative pattern designs, or their own digital codex, to assist in mythologizing the interwoven logic of global apartheid projects including but not limited to: European conquest, U.S. border imperialism, natural resource extraction, data colonialism, and AI evangelism.
 Through maximalist imagery and coded symbolism, Menchaca attempts to visualize the various intra-ethnic social aspects that specifically characterize the Latinx experience across lines of class, caste, age, gender, race, nationality, neurodiversity, sexuality, and ability, all contextualized within a hyper-mediated American landscape.

-Photo credit: Francisco Cortes
+Photo credit: Anthony Francis